daemontus/jvm-counter/docs/class_file_format.md

  - [1.12.3] Appears in `attributes <1.1.16>`.
  - [1.12.4] At most one enclosing method attribute can be present for each class.
  - [1.12.5] `constant_pool <1.1.5>` entry at index `attribute_name_index <1.12.1>` must be `EnclosingMethod <!ENCLOSING_METHOD>`.
- - At most one enclosing method attribute is present for each class.
  - [1.12.6] `class_index <1.12.3>` is a valid index [1.0.4] into the `constant_pool <1.1.5>`.
  - [1.12.7] `constant_pool <1.1.5>` entry at index `class_index <1.12.3>` must be of type `Class_info <1.3.0>`.
  - [1.12.8] `method_index <1.12.4>` is a valid index [1.0.4] into the `constant_pool <1.1.5>`.